14 Jaw-Dropping Dinosaur Museums, Parks & Exhibits in Michigan (& Beyond) for Dino Lovers of All Ages!

 Free admission for adults and infants under 12 months.

-Midwest Dinosaur Exhibits, Parks & Museums
+Worth the Drive: Dinosaur Exhibits, Parks & Museums in the Midwest

 If you’re a dinosaur enthusiast, you’ll find the Midwest’s dinosaur exhibits, museums, and experiences to be incredibly fascinating.